-A. move money between asset classes as well as try to select the best performers in each class.

-- B. move money between asset classes but will not be concerned about which individual securities are owned. - C. focus on picking individual stocks only. - D. maintain a relatively constant mix of asset classes while continually buying and selling individual securities. - E. concentrate solely on asset allocation to maximize potential returns.
+- A. move money between asset classes as well as try to select the best performers in each class. - B. move money between asset classes but will not be concerned about which individual securities are owned. - C. focus on picking individual stocks only. - D. maintain a relatively constant mix of asset classes while continually buying and selling individual securities. - E. concentrate solely on asset allocation to maximize potential returns.

-Learning Objective: 02-01 The importance of an investment policy statement.
+Accessibility: Keyboard Navigation Blooms: Understana Learning Objective: 02-01 The importance of an investment policy statement.
+Level of Difficulty: 1 Easy Section: 2.1 Topic: Fully Active Strategy

-Topic: fully active strategy